treosh/lighthouse-plugin-field-performance/README.md

 This plugin adds a field performance category with real-world data from [Chrome UX Report](https://developers.google.com/web/tools/chrome-user-experience-report/).
 It's exactly like [PageSpeed Insights](https://developers.google.com/speed/pagespeed/insights/), but for your local run and with a field performance score.

 The scoring algorithm uses [Core Web Vitals](https://web.dev/vitals/).
-It weigths values for Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift. (_Note_: FCP and the origin values do not affect the score, [chech the source](./src/index.js))
+It weigths values for Largest Contentful Paint, First Input Delay, and Cumulative Layout Shift. (_Note_: FCP and the origin values do not affect the score, [see the source](./src/index.js))

 Check out the parity between Field & Lab performance on mobile: